Zhuldyzrr/zhuldyzrr.github.io/README.md

 Summary section is also clickable.

 An interesting thing that I have managed to add is the vertical timeline for my resume.
 Which is also adjustable to different sizes.
+I personally liked this part a lot.

 The clearest visualization of the image’s change is on the page “Certificate”.
 Other pictures do change but the change is not that big.